-Members are brainwashed when they join the church
+Members are ‘brainwashed’ when they join the church, Remini says

-At the very beginning of the scientology process, people are taught to believe that any outside media is a lie, and all media outlets are out to shut down the church, Remini told Reddit.
-Scientologists are also thought that they should only get their information from other scientologists.
+According to Business Insider, Remini told Reddit that at the beginning of the Scientology process, people are taught to believe any outside media are a lie aiming to destroy Scientology.
+And Scientologists are also told they should only get their information from other Scientologists.
 They should never trust any outside sources for learning or finding spiritual clarity.
-According to Scientology, all types of government are committed to not helping people and can’t be trusted.

-Members of the church can’t seek legal justice against other members — no matter what the reason
+Members can’t seek legal justice against other members, Remini says

 Next: Several celebrities have spoken out against the church.

-Many people who have left the church have spoken out against its abuses
+Many people who have left the church have spoken out against it

 Remini is not the only celebrity to speak out against Scientology.
-Actors like Jim Carrey and Jerry Seinfeld have also spoken out against what they consider a bogus religion.
-Seinfeld admitted to taking a few scientology courses years ago but said it is now just another wacky thing on his resume.
-Lisa Marie Presley left the church and even wrote a song about how happy she was to be out disassociated from it.
+Actors Jim Carrey and Jerry Seinfeld have also spoken out against what they consider a bogus religion.
+Seinfeld admitted to taking a few Scientology courses years ago but said it is now just another wacky thing on his resume.
+And Lisa Marie Presley left the church and even wrote a song about how happy she was to be disassociated from it.

 Check out The Cheat Sheet on Facebook!